Hi,

 I close the gap between how a product works and how people experience it.

-Product Manager with a background in Computer Science Engineering and Human-Computer Interaction.
+Technical Product Manager with a background in Computer Science Engineering and Human-Computer Interaction.

 Professional Experience